EasyNetDev/Saitek-FIP/README.md

 # What next?
 If we want to write a driver we need to write also a library which communicates with the driver and to write plugins for simulators like X-Plane 12 for Linux or even MacOS.
-This driver must have all functions found on DirectOutputService.exe .
+Eventually this driver perheps should have all functions found on DirectOutputService.exe?
+I have no clue if I will use the same approach as DirectOutput.dll or I will use a completely differnet APIs.

-Looking at the functions in DirectOutput.dll, I need to reverse engineering device AddPage, RemovePage, SetString, SetLed and also other functions.\
+Looking at the functions in DirectOutput.dll, I need to reverse engineering device AddPage, RemovePage, SetString, SetLed and also other functions.
+AddPage / RemovePage I don't know at this moment if is a device feature or is just a feature in DirectOutput.exe .

 From documentation found in DirectOutput:
 ```